-The Church Farm Preserve was donated to Joshua’s Trust in stages by Joe and Dorothy Church Zaring starting in 1985.
-A larger portion of the historic Church Farm has been given to Eastern Connecticut State University, which celebrated the opening of the Church Farm Center for the Arts and Sciences in May 2009.
-Both the house, built in the 1700’s, and the barn, built later in 1895, are on the National Registry of Historic Places.
-Joshua’s Trust maintains trails on the preserve that are open to the public.
+The Church Farm Preserve was donated to Joshua’s Trust by Joe and Dorothy Church Zaring.
+Abutting property is protected by Eastern Connecticut State University, which celebrated the opening of the Church Farm Center for the Arts and Sciences in May 2009.
+Both the house, built in the 1700’s, and the barn, built later in 1895, are on the National Register of Historic Places.
+Joshua’s Trust maintains trails on both properties that are open to the public.

 There are two trail systems on opposite sides of Route 89.
 To the east the trail takes you through river meadow and floodplains, over boardwalks and close by the Mount Hope River.

-The land to the west of Rt.
-89 is wooded and includes a viewpoint atop ledges that in winter provide a vista of the Mt.
-Hope Valley.
-After a brief uphill scramble, you can choose to take a quick shortcut back home or stay with the longer, 2 mile trail.
+The land to the west of Route 89 is wooded and includes a viewpoint atop ledges that in winter provide a vista of the Mount Hope River valley.
+After a brief uphill scramble, you can choose to take a quick shortcut back home or stay with the longer, 2-mile trail.
 This longer trail, “The Ledges”, is marked in yellow, and takes you through mixed hardwoods and pine.
 The highest point of the Ledges is 480 feet above sea level.

 About the Property